Public Sector Open Source Program Offices -- Archetypes for how to Grow (Common) Institutional Capabilities: Research design

 \begin{itemize} \item The EU OSPO network, facilitated by the European Commission OSPO \item OpenForum Europe's community network\footnote{\url{https://openforumeurope.org/open-source/}} \item The Open Source Observatory's Country Intelligence Reports\footnote{\url{https://interoperable-europe.ec.europa.eu/collection/open-source-observatory-osor/open-source-software-country-intelligence}} \end{itemize}

 The synthesised population (presented in table~\ref{tab:ospo-landscape}in Appendix C) consisted of 23 public sector OSPOs.
 This was not expected to be a complete representation of the population due to the aforementioned ambiguity in the construct, and the label may not always be used.
-Still, it provides a large enough population to sample from to gain a diverse set of cases.
+Still, it provides a large enough population to sample from to gain a diverse set of cases (i.e., a public sector OSPO).

-From the identified population, 12 cases were initially selected using a purposive sampling approach~\citep{patton2014qualitative} to achieve diversity across i) level of government (local, regional, national), ii) nationality (west, east, mid, north, south Europe), iii) scope (goals and vision), and iv) maturity (size and age).
+From the identified population, 12 cases were initially selected using a purposive sampling approach~\cite{patton2014qualitative} to achieve diversity across i) level of government (local, regional, national), ii) nationality (west, east, mid, north, south Europe), iii) scope (goals and vision), and iv) maturity (size and age).
 The sampling was performed in collaboration with the study's commissioning body, which was interested in a diverse, broadly representative panel.
 To enable cross-analysis and provide context, cases were chosen within four initial clusters referring to local, regional and national levels of government, and Academia, with additional information collected as available and possible to further inform the sampling process.
 While our focus is on public sector OSPOs, we made an exception by including Code for Romania, a civil-society organisation that supports governments at all levels in Romania in adopting OSS solutions, thereby acting as an external OSPO-like function for Romania and providing an interesting case to compare and contrast with.

 As these clusters evolved into what the study refers to as OSPO archetypes in section 4, four additional cases were included from the previously collected population (resulting in 16 included cases in total) to facilitate contrast and comparison within the different clusters.
 An exception was the Organisations with OSPO-like support functions archetype, which is only represented by the case of Code for Romania, as we did not find a comparable entity in our population.
 The decision not to include any further cases was influenced by both the availability and knowledge of potential corresponding cases, as well as the limited time and resources available for the execution of this study.
 A brief description of each case is provided in Appendix A.